Pet Rescue (TV series)

-Pet Rescue was a British daytime TV series broadcast on Channel 4.
+Pet Rescue is a British daytime TV series broadcast on Channel 4.
 Launched in January 1997, it chronicled various pets and animals being rescued, cared for, and then either rehoused or returned to the wild.

 Produced by Bazal Productions/Endemol for Channel 4, and with a theme tune penned by Simon May, it ran to a set format, which developed little over time: